 In addition, Dr. Dunning received a Master of Science in Advanced Manipulative Physiotherapy from the University of Birmingham, England, and has completed advanced training in osteopathic spinal manipulation and acupuncture through the London School of Osteopathy (England), British Medical Acupuncture Society (England), and Acupuncture Association of Chartered Physiotherapists (England).

-Dr. Dunning has over 20 years of clinical experience and specializes in the use of spinal manipulation, Western acupuncture, periosteal, perineural and trigger point dry needling for the treatment of headaches, whiplash injuries of the neck/shoulder/upper back, shoulder impingement, knee osteoarthritis, plantar fasciitis, Achilles tendinosis, SI joint & post-partum pelvic pain, low back pain, carpal tunnel syndrome, lateral epicondylalgia (tennis elbow), medial epicondylalgia (golfer’s elbow), temporomandibular disorder (TMJ pain) and other musculoskeletal pain conditions and sports injuries.
+Dr. Dunning has over 20 years of clinical experience and specializes in the use of spinal manipulation, radial shockwave therapy, Western acupuncture, periosteal, perineural and trigger point dry needling for the treatment of headaches, whiplash injuries of the neck/shoulder/upper back, shoulder impingement, chronic and recurring hamstring injuries in track athletes, shin splints in distance runners and sprinters, knee osteoarthritis, plantar fasciitis, Achilles tendinosis, SI joint & post-partum pelvic pain, low back pain, carpal tunnel syndrome, lateral epicondylalgia (tennis elbow), medial epicondylalgia (golfer’s elbow), temporomandibular disorder (TMJ pain) and other musculoskeletal pain conditions and sports injuries in elite college and professional athletes.

 Dr. Dunning is the Director of the American Academy of Manipulative Therapy Fellowship in Orthopaedic Manual Physical Therapy and has taught over 450 post-graduate courses on the use of spinal manipulation and dry needling to physical therapists, medical physicians, osteopaths, acupuncturists and chiropractors in the United States, Italy, Spain, Brazil, France, Greece, Iceland, Austria, the Czech Republic, England and Canada.